 A spill contingency and control plan indicating downstream water users and the mechanism to provide "early warning" in the event of substantial water contamination.

-This information should be received by the Regional Water Board 45 days in advance of the operation.
+This information should be received by the North Coast Water Board 45 days in advance of the operation.

 The Executive Officer shall consult with the discharger and the lead agencies to mitigate threatened discharges which would violate any section of this Action Plan.
-Issues unable to be resolved shall be brought before this Regional Water Board for consideration of the need to adopt waste discharge requirements.
+Issues unable to be resolved shall be brought before this North Coast Water Board for consideration of the need to adopt waste discharge requirements.

-The Regional Water Board acknowledges that it does not have jurisdiction for direct enforcement of the rules and regulations of other local, state, or federal agencies.
-However, the Regional Water Board directs the Executive Officer to investigate the violation or threatened violation of those rules and regulations of other agencies which have been promulgated to protect the quality of the waters of the state within the North Coast Region and to appropriately enforce violations of the Water Code.
+The North Coast Water Board acknowledges that it does not have jurisdiction for direct enforcement of the rules and regulations of other local, state, or federal agencies.
+However, the North Coast Water Board directs the Executive Officer to investigate the violation or threatened violation of those rules and regulations of other agencies which have been promulgated to protect the quality of the waters of the state within the North Coast Region and to appropriately enforce violations of the Water Code.

 The violation of the following rules, regulations, or provisions may be considered a violation of the waste discharge prohibitions in this Action Plan and accordingly the Executive Officer shall take appropriate action.